jdhitsolutions/PSReleaseTools/README.md

 ## Cross-Platform

-This module should work cross-platform on both Windows PowerShell and PowerShell f  7.
+This module should work cross-platform on both Windows PowerShell and PowerShell 7.x.

 ## Notes